matrix-org/matrix-spec-proposals/proposals/2540-stricter-event-validation.md

 ## Unstable prefix

-A room versions of `org.matrix.strict_canonicaljson` until a future room version is available.
+A room version of `org.matrix.strict_canonicaljson` until a future room version is available.
 This room version will use
 [room version 5](https://matrix.org/docs/spec/rooms/v5) as base and include the above modifications.